Home Bar Plans

 (A) - Home Bar Plans - Back Section

 Cut two pieces of metal approximately 30 inches long.
-(I used a piece of aluminum that I bought from the hardware store - 1/8 inch thick and 1 inch wide).
+(I used a piece of aluminum I bought from the hardware store - 1/8 inch thick and 1 inch wide).
 Drill a hole 1/4" in each end of the metal strips and secure them to the top of each post using flush-style low-profile wood screws.
 When attaching the metal strips to the posts, position them such that the metal strips leave at least 1.75" space on the outer edges. (see diagram below)

 Metal Strap Detail

-Cut the plywood base as indicated in diagram C. To be absolutely precise with the notch cuts, you can cut the plywood to its base dimensions (20.5" x 60"(it should be the same length as the pine 2x3)), then hold it up to the front and back sections of the bar and mark the exact location and width of the posts.
+Cut the plywood base as indicated in diagram C. To be precise with the notch cuts, you can cut the plywood to its base dimensions (20.5" x 60"(it should be the same length as the pine 2x3)), then hold it up to the front and back sections of the bar and mark the exact location and width of the posts.
 The depth of all of the notches is 1.5 inches.

 Home Bar Plans - Plywood Base